-Principal components analysis generated Eigenvalues indicating that 4 factors (domains) accounted for nearly 70% of cumulative variability, which is consistent with the number identified in the original development of the WISQOL.
-After Kaiser-Varimax rotation, none of the 28 items of the F-WISQOL loaded <0.30 on a factor, and exploratory factor analysis revealed individual items had high communalities ranging between 0.48 and 0.87 for all 28 items (mean 0.73; median 0.72).
-Flesch-Kincaid score was of 10, indicating the F-WISQOL's readability is at the level of 10th grade.
+Principal components analysis generated Eigenvalues indicating that four factors (domains) accounted for nearly 70% of cumulative variability, which is consistent with the number identified in the original development of the WISQOL.
+After Kaiser-Varimax rotation, none of the 28 items of the F-WISQOL loaded <0.30 on a factor, and exploratory factor analysis revealed individual items had high communalities ranging from 0.48-0.87 for all 28 items (mean 0.73; median 0.72).
+Flesch-Kincaid score was of 10, indicating the F-WISQOL's readability is at tenth-grade level